RegardsOss/regards-frontend/frontend-webapp/src/main/webapp/web_modules/modules/search-facets/README.md

 ## Description

 This module is a dynamic configurable module for the configurable interfaces.
-This module is used to TODO.
+It is used by search-result module to display available facets below the results table header.

 ## Module structure